-Municipalities are planning to implement a variety of water supply and demand management options to meet their future long-term needs.
-Figure 9.14 indicates that over 60% of the 2013 CWCB drought survey respondents statewide, plan to develop new water supplies and also rely on water conservation in meeting their future water needs.
+As of 2013, municipalities planned to implement a variety of water supply and demand management options to meet their future long-term needs.
+Figure 9.13 indicates that over 60% of the 2013 CWCB drought survey respondents statewide plan to develop new water supplies and also rely on water conservation in meeting their future water needs.
+Planning for future water supplies is different than securing these water supplies.
+The Colorado Water Plan noted that competition for additional M&I water supplies is substantial, and that in some cases multiple M&I suppliers have identified the same water supplies as future water sources.
 Twenty-six percent of the respondents stated that they have sufficient supplies to meet their needs during most droughts.

-Table 9.9 highlights the basin results, also indicating that new water supplies and water conservation tends to be the highest ranking long-term water supply options, however, M&I providers' ability to meet long-term water supplies varies among the basins.
-For instance, fifty-seven percent of the survey respondents in the Arkansas Basin indicated that they have sufficient long-term supplies to meet their future needs, whereas none of the respondents in the Rio Grande and Gunnison Basins have sufficient supplies.
-Such needs for additional water supplies is being addressed through the Statewide Water Supply Initiative and roundtable process which provides a means to facilitate collaboration among basin stakeholders on how long-term water supply needs may be met in the future.
+Table 9.7 highlights the basin results, also indicating that obtaining new water supplies and promoting water conservation tend to be the highest-ranking long-term water supply options; however, M&I providers' ability to meet future demand varies among the basins.
+For instance, 57% percent of the survey respondents in the Arkansas Basin indicated that they have sufficient long-term supplies to meet their future needs, whereas zero percent of the respondents in the Gunnison Basin believes they have sufficient supplies.
+The BIPs, which came out of the Basin Roundtable process, identified ways to address future shortages and facilitated collaboration among basin stakeholders on how long-term water supply needs may be met in the future.

-Figure 9.14.
-Long-term Water Supply Planning
+Figure 9.13 Long-term Water Supply Planning